Hunt Health Centre

 At the start of every Quarter it is important for our medical team to know whether pupils have received any form of medical treatment during the holidays and whether they are taking any new medication when they return to School.

-If your son or daughter has received any medical treatment or medication, please complete the online Pupil Health Update Form or complete and return a Word or PDF version below.
+If your son or daughter has received any medical treatment or medication, please email the Hunt Health Centre with details.

 If your child is unwell, please do not return him/her to School until he/she is fully recovered.
 In the case of diarrhoea and/or vomiting, your child must not return to School until 48 hours after the last bout.